susanwrotethis/just-another-theme/README.md

 * Sharpened the toggle menu image and added a dark version for light-colored skins.
 * Updated widget-title styles to make hidden titles available to screen readers.
 * Commented functions.php and customizer.php code.

+### 1.5.1

+* Added custom body class .wp-template and updated body background styles in all CSS files to specify body.wp-template.
+Workaround for an editor bug that was loading body background colors in the editor.
+* Updated a function to add inline editor styles to include a style for links with the class .gobutton.
+Workaround for an editor bug that was ignoring this style.
+* Made the copyright statement font smaller in mobile.
+* Adjusted the spacing of primary sidebar, bottom and footer widgets in mobile for consistency.
+* Adjusted the background shading of the primary sidebar and bottom widget area in mobile.
+* Adjusted the H2, H3 and H4 font sizes and line heights in mobile.